huytd/speech/README.md

 Or maybe it's just a good excuse for yet another side project.

-The code is horrible because it was hacked in a night, I have no excuse for that.
-I guess it can be improved later.

 ## How it works?

 Under the hood, **Speech** uses [Vosk](https://alphacephei.com/vosk/) – the speech recognition toolkit, to check your voice recording and figure out what you are trying to say.